vecxoz/vecstack/README.md

 ## Let's look on example below
 * Here we have stacking implemented for single 1-st level model and 3-fold cross-validation.
 * So there are 3 pictures - one for each fold.
-* After 3 folds we will have one feature (one column) for *new* train set to fit 2-nd level model on and one feature (one column) for *new* test set to predict with 2-nd level model.
+* After 3 folds are completed we will have one feature (one column) for *new* train set to fit 2-nd level model and one feature (one column) for *new* test set to predict with 2-nd level model.
 * If we repeat this cycle with other 1-st level model - we will get another feature for 2-nd level model and so on.

 ***